01 - Discovery

 Civil procedure

-The civil procedure regarding the disclosure of documents is detailed in the articles relating to evidence in the Code of Civil Procedures.
-Common law pre-trial discovery procedures, e.g., requests for answers to interrogatories, requests for depositions, or document production, are generally unavailable in Taiwan.
-Each party merely presents, on an ad hoc basis, the evidence that it needs in order to support its factual allegations.
+The civil procedure regarding the disclosure of documents is detailed in the articles relating to evidence in the Code of Civil Procedure.
+Common law pretrial discovery procedures, e.g., requests for answers to interrogatories, requests for depositions or document production, are generally unavailable in Taiwan.
+Each party merely presents, on an ad hoc basis, the evidence that it needs to support its factual allegations.

-Pursuant to the Code of Civil Procedures, a party bears the burden of proof with regard to the facts which it alleges in its favor, except where the law provides otherwise or where the circumstances render it manifestly unfair.
+Pursuant to the Code of Civil Procedure, a party bears the burden of proof with regard to the facts that it alleges in its favor, except where the law provides otherwise or where the circumstances render it manifestly unfair.

 However, if it is likely that evidence may be destroyed or difficult to use in court, or with the consent of the opposing party, the party may ask for a court ruling for the preservation of such evidence.
 Where necessary, the party that has a legal interest in ascertaining the status of a matter or object may move for expert testimony, inspection or preservation of documentary evidence.